invae/oscp_field_manual/docs/docker/docker_escapes/via-docker-socket.md

 - the two line breaks in the above are necessary to make the HTTP request valid
 - the `4_DIGIT_DOCKER_ID_FROM_ABOVE` must be replaced

 Returns a root shell to us!
 We are root user of our custom container.
-Our custom contianer has the host file system mounted on it.
+Our custom container has the host file system mounted on it.
 Thus, we have full control of the host.

 ## conclusion

 The procedure detailed here is not an exhaustive description of what is possible from this misconfiguration.
 In general, if it can be done through the docker API then it can be done through similar methods as detailed above.
 This makes sense, as the `docker.sock` is pointed at localhost, which is within the "walled garden" and not subject to robust security standards.
 This escape vector can be eliminated by ensuring that the `docker.sock` is never accidentally mounted when containers are deployed.
-A redudancy measure could be implemented that uses the `find` command in all perspecitve mounts and halts container deployment in the event of `docker.sock` being present.
+A redundancy measure could be implemented that uses the `find` command in all perspective mounts and halts container deployment in the event of `docker.sock` being present.